These gems give you comparative insight into how you are performing against last year, forecast, budget, or two scenarios.

 Add Comparison Cards either from the Build Your Own section or by hitting one of the templates

 Use case 1: This year v last year

 This is a bit of a vanity metric, but still something you should be abreast of.
 Often for the most important year v year insights it’s better to use a Snapshot so that you don’t miss the instant insights.
-When an entire P&L is presented sometimes, you can’t see the wood for the trees, however we are going to start there.
+When an entire P&L is presented sometimes, you can’t see the wood for the trees, however there’s no need to worry, because that is exactly where we are going to start.

 Start with a P&L comparison for this yr v last yr (one of our templates).

 What you want to see, at a simple level, is revenue increasing, expenditure maintaining at your target levels and cash in the bank getting bigger.
 The comparison of these periods will certainly let you know if revenue is decreasing, expenditure increasing and cash in the bank declining!

 The template covers a 12 month period, but you can of course edit this on the Report tab.

 Look at the chart first.
 There will be two lines, one for last year and one for the current.
 You can change what is displayed on the chart, by adjusting the dropdown:

 Are there any obvious months that need to be looked at in more detail based upon the trends you see?